KatrienVan der Heyden

 Florence Pauly is Belgian.
 She holds an MSc in Political Sciences (Gender and International Relations).
 Florence has a long experience of managing projects on a wide range of European Commission funded activities.
 More recently, her activities have focused on project/programme evaluations and impact assessments in social inclusion, gender equality and research.

-For the last three years, she has been working as Policy Officer at the European Commission (transport research).
+Her professional experience includes working as Policy Officer at the European Commission (transport research).
 She is particularly interested in policy formulation and in the policy research that sustains it.
-Florence lives in Belgium and the UK.

 French – English – German